 Becoming a speech pathologist requires special training and state certification.
-There are, however, even more advanced levels of certification a speech therapist can obtain.
+There are, however, even more advanced levels of certification a speech therapist can obtain to advance their career as a speech pathologist.
 The Certificate of Clinical Competence for Speech-Language Pathologists, or CCC-SLP, is given to those SLPs who meet ASHA’s level of professional standards, sometimes higher than what is required for them to become licensed in their state, depending on where they live.
 Learn more about how to become a CCC-SLP.

 What is the Role of the CCC-SLP Credential?

 The American Speech-Language-Hearing Association (ASHA) is a third-party certifying organization for speech pathologists.
 ASHA helps set standards and practices for speech pathologists.
 A CCC-SLP credential is an ASHA certification that helps to ensure that a pathologist is prepared to offer high-quality speech-language pathology services, including the professional development requirements they must continue to meet that ensure they are up to speed on the latest information in the field.

 CCC-SLP credentials serve as a nationally recognized board certification to denote competence in the field.
 When it comes to state licensure, a CCC-SLP credential is accepted as one possible qualification, though it is usually considered optional.
 Not all states require a CCC-SLP credential for you to become an SLP.

 - Graduate from a program accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) or from a program with CAA-candidacy status.
 Some prerequisite courses including basic biology, chemistry or physics.

 - Obtain 1,260 hours of practical clinical experience during a Clinical Fellowship.

 - Secure passing Praxis Exam scores.